JuvieJavaRed/roombooking/README.md

 2. Unhappy path tests
 3. A docker file to create an image of the system
 4. Document the models of the system.
+5. Room limits.
+The grid should matrix should have an upper limit.
+(N x N)

 I was not sure if there was a need to implement the delete function.
 However this is my solution. :)